 "This is the breakout for opportunities in education, the breakout for cultural opportunities unprecedented in the United States because indeed we are a very unique community." - Former Newton Mayor Theodore D. Mann (1992)

 On June 7, 1992, NewTV opened its doors to a new facility located on Lincoln Street in the basement of the Hyde Community Center and resided there for 15 years.
 Starting with its first channel (formerly NewTV 13), NewTV quickly expanded to its current lineup of three individual channels: Community, Education and Government.
 NewTV also produces Newton News, the long established, flagship program of the station since 1994.
 With the expansion of the channels and increasing demand from the community, NewTV moved from Lincoln Street to 23 Needham Street in 2006 to a larger, more modern facility.
 Even though the equipment and faces have changed over the years, the mission of NewTV has remained the same; provide the community with the access to equipment and training and the means to relay their message or idea.

-"You get to talk about Newton issues and a focus on the locality that you're not going to get from network news or even large metropolitan newspapers." - United States Congressman Barney Frank (2011)
+"You get to talk about Newton issues and a focus on the locality that you're not going to get from network news or even large metropolitan newspapers." - Former United States Congressman Barney Frank (2011)